The AWARD career development fellowship expands into Francophone Africa

 The African Women in Agricultural Research and Development (AWARD) has announced its expansion into Francophone Africa.
 At a Women in Agriculture reception dinner held on September 5, 2017, during the 2017 African Green Revolution Forum (AGRF), Dr. Wanjiru Kamau-Rutenberg, AWARD’s Director, launched the call for applications for top women scientists from Francophone Africa.

-The high-level dinner was well attended by various Head of States and Ministers including: HE the former President of Tanzania, Jakaya Kikwete; HE the Vice President of Côte d’Ivoire, Daniel Kablan Duncan; HE the former President of Ghana, John Kufour; the Minister for Agriculture of Côte d’Ivoire, Amadou Coulibaly; among other dignitaries.
+The high-level dinner was well attended by various Head of States and Ministers including: HE the former President of Ghana, John Kufour; HE the former President of Tanzania, Jakaya Kikwete; HE the Vice President of Côte d’Ivoire, Daniel Kablan Duncan; the Minister for Agriculture of Côte d’Ivoire, Amadou Coulibaly; among other dignitaries.

 Speaking at the reception dinner, Dr. Kamau-Rutenberg noted that one of the biggest challenges AWARD has faced is a deep desire to be truly pan-African by investing in women scientists from Francophone Africa.
 She further noted that the situation is changing thanks to the generous support from partners led by the Agropolis Fondation, The Bill and Melinda Gates Foundation (BMGF), and the United States Agency for International Development (USAID).

 “Tonight, I am excited to announce the launch of a three-year initiative that will support the development of women’s leadership in agricultural research across francophone Africa,” said Dr. Kamau-Rutenberg.

 The AWARD Fellowship, a two-year career development program, invests in the continent’s leading women agricultural scientists to ensure a growing cohort of capable, confident, and influential African women scientists available to lead critical gender-responsive advances and innovations in the agricultural sector.